 Warner Theatre (Erie, Pennsylvania)

 The Warner Theatre is an Art Deco and French Renaissance-styled theater located in downtown Erie.
 The Warner was designed by Chicago-architects Rapp and Rapp and was opened in 1931.
 It was used as a movie theater until 1976, when it was sold to the City of Erie.
 In the early 1980s, Erie converted the theater to a performing arts center, which has become the focus of a downtown revival.
 The theater features a 65-foot-by-28-foot proscenium stage and is complemented by crushed velour, gold and silver leaf, and gold-backed French mirrors.
 Today it hosts concerts and Broadway theatre performances and is home to the Erie Philharmonic and the Lake Erie Ballet.
-The Warner's Grand Lobby has capacity for up to 500 persons for a reception.
+The Warner's Grand Lobby can be used as a reception space with a capacity of 500.

 Backstory and Context

 Commissioned by the famous Warner Bros in 1929 and designed by the Rapp and Rapp Company of Chicago, Warner Theatre opened in 1931.
 Building costs were over $1.5 million.
 The auditorium seats over 2,250 between the orchestra and balcony sections, and is decorated in an art deco style.
 The interior was designed by New York's Rambusch Studios; due to the elaborate and high quality materials used in the construction of Warner Theatre, recreating it today is considered "almost impossible."